Tony Halme: World Wrestling Federation (1993–1994)

 On Superstars aired on July 24, Halme debuted in the World Wrestling Federation (WWF) as Ludvig Borga, a heel Finn who appeared in a series of vignettes castigating Americans for their perceived deficiencies in issues such as environmental laws and their educational system.
 His singlet was adorned with the Finnish flag, and his entrance music was Maamme, the country's national anthem.
-After an initial streak of squash victories over enhancement talent, Borga defeated former Intercontinental Champion Marty Jannetty at SummerSlam.
+After an initial streak of squash victories over jobbers, Borga defeated former Intercontinental Champion Marty Jannetty at SummerSlam.

 Borga was immediately pushed to main event status as he entered a feud with the federation's top babyface, "Made in the USA" Lex Luger.
-On the October 30, 1993 edition of Superstars (filmed September 28), Borga ended Tatanka's undefeated streak of nearly two years, dominating him throughout their match and ultimately knocking him out with a steel chair while the referee was distracted by Mr. Fuji at ringside.
+On the October 30, 1993 edition of Superstars (filmed September 28), Borga had the biggest win of his career when he ended Tatanka's undefeated streak of nearly two years, dominating him throughout their match and ultimately knocking him out with a steel chair while the referee was distracted by Mr. Fuji at ringside.
 In a mockery of Luger's past "Narcissist" gimmick, Borga pinned Tatanka with one finger.
 At Survivor Series, Borga participated in the main event, teaming up with Yokozuna, Quebecer Jacques and Crush as the "Foreign Fanatics" against "All-Americans" Lex Luger, The Undertaker and The Steiner Brothers.
 Borga and Luger were the final two remaining participants and Borga was eliminated by Luger after a running forearm smash.
 On December 14, Borga pinned Intercontinental Champion Razor Ramon at a house show, but the win was overturned and the match resumed because Razor's foot was on the bottom rope.
 Borga pinned Razor again after Shawn Michaels hit Razor with a title belt, but the decision was reversed and Borga disqualified.

-On January 17, 1994, Halme injured his ankle in a match with Rick Steiner, forcing the WWF to cancel future plans for the Borga character that included a scheduled appearance at the 1994 Royal Rumble and a proposed WrestleMania match against Earthquake.
+On January 17, 1994, Halme injured his ankle in a match with Rick Steiner, forcing the WWF to cancel future plans for the Borga character that included a scheduled appearance at the 1994 Royal Rumble and a proposed WrestleMania X match against Earthquake, Borga was replaced by Adam Bomb who was defeated in seconds.
 Halme left the company soon after.

+Return to Universal Wrestling Federation (1994)

+After leaving the WWF, Halme returned to UWF for Blackjack Brawl as the Finland Hellraiser Thor against Bob Orton Jr. in a double disqualification.

+Fighting Network Rings (1994–1997)

+Halme returned to Japan in August 1994, this time working for Fighting Network Rings.
+During his debut, he defeated Thomas Lurosi by knockout.
+That Fall, he participated in a Mega Battle Tournament where he defeated Dimitri Petkov and Tarial Bitsadze before losing to Akira Maeda in the third round.

+In 1995, lost twice to Dick Vrij and once to Volk Han.

+He would lose to Mitsuya Nagai on January 24, 1996.

+His final match with RINGS was a loss to Dick Vrij on April 22, 1997.